jjasoncool/jjasoncools-notebook/環境建置/Docker/docker學習心得.md

 # Set the working directory.
 WORKDIR /usr/src/app

+# ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
+Consequently, the best use for ADD is local tar file auto-extraction into the image
+ADD package.json .

 # Copy the file from your host to your current location.
 COPY package.json .